-In the dark winter days of January this year, a mysterious, delicate package was transported by courier service from Colchester Museum to a laboratory in Salisbury, Wiltshire.
+In the dark winter days of January 2013, a mysterious, delicate package was transported by courier service from Colchester Museum to a laboratory in Salisbury, Wiltshire.
 Within the layers of carefully wrapped packaging lay a collection of old, partly burnt bones.
 But these mysterious remains were of huge interest and importance to the people of Mersea Island, who had donated over a thousand pounds to pay for them to be analysed by the Senior Osteoarchaeologist (ancient bone specialist) in the laboratories of Wessex Archaeology.

 Bones from the Mersea Barrow seen in their Roman cremation urn

 These cremated bones, contained in a Roman bowl of beautiful green glass, had been discovered in May 1912 during the first excavation of the Mersea Barrow, a burial mound nearly 2000 years old, standing beside the East Mersea Road.
 For centuries, local people had wondered who had been important enough for such a large and expensive monument.
 Even the experts at Colchester Museum appeared confused about the possible age of the bones.
 In 1912 they were assumed to be those of an adult, but a recent display label and museum publication of 1979 both described them as those of a child.
 Only a careful examination by experts could provide the answer.